Nodes 101

 - Any computer that can run a web browser

-- A wired internet connection to your router (no WiFi)
+- A wired (physical) connection to your router — no WiFi

-- You can run multiple nodes on a single device (the exact limit hasn't been specified)
+NOTE: You can run multiple nodes on a single device.
+The exact limit hasn't been published, but bandwidth is a likely constraint.

 To get started